MEDICALLY REVIEWED BY NUMBERDYSLEXIA’S MEDICAL REVIEW PANEL ON JUNE 1, 2020

 We gathered some important early signs and symptoms of math anxiety to look for in a child.
 Let’s take a look at them.

 Two major aspects need to be considered in order to better understand the symptoms of a child suffering from math anxiety.
-First one is associated with how body deals with when the subject solves a math problem.
-Second observes the behavioural changes.
+The first one is associated with how the body deals with when the subject solves a math problem.
+Second, observes the behavioral changes.

 Physically, a student with math anxiety may experience similar symptoms to ones with general anxiety.
 The only difference is the frequency and environment in which it happens.
 Our focus here is how the body of the child reacts when given a math problem.
 Some of the signs to look for:

-- Excessive Worrying : You can see the expression of the child changes while giving math’s test.
-Student may seem unnecessarily worried.
+- Excessive Worrying : You can see the expression of the child changes while giving a math test.
+The student may seem unnecessarily worried.
 The worrying can be severe and intrusive, making it difficult to concentrate on the task given.

 - Rapid Heartbeat : Our body responds with a ‘fight or flight‘ system whenever we are nervous.
 This system sends a rush of energy hormones into the body that trigger an increase in heart rate and blood flow.

-- Dry Mouth : Feeling anxious reduces flow of saliva in the mouth.
-Mouth, then feels sticky and unclear.
+- Dry Mouth : Feeling anxious reduces the flow of saliva in the mouth.
+The mouth then feels sticky and unclear.
 Further, you may find it difficult to chew and swallow with a dry mouth.

 Certain behavioral symptoms that are common in children with math anxiety:

 It’s common for a student with math anxiety to feel inferior among peers.
-He/She never expects to know the answer of the math question.
-Have to be dependent on others, specially parents to solve the question or assist them in completing homework.
-The student may feel embarrassed when confronted with a math task in class and will hesitate to ever ask a doubt to the teacher.
+He/She never expected to know the answer to the math question.
+Have to be dependent on others, especially parents to solve the question or assist them in completing homework.
+The student may feel embarrassed when confronted with a math task in class and will hesitate to ever ask doubt to the teacher.

 Good at home, bad at tests

-Performing under a time frame lead students to feel anxious during test hours, specially the ones with math anxiety.
-A major part of brain power is being used to keep the track of the clock, rest to solve the task.
+Performing under a time frame lead students to feel anxious during test hours, especially the ones with math anxiety.
+A major part of brainpower is being used to keep the track of the clock, rest to solve the task.
 This leads them to forget the concepts which they had no issue remembering at home.
 The fear of failure then further impacts the concentration power of the kid.
-In short, test goes horrible.
+In short, the test goes horrible.

 Attempts to avoid maths

 Even the thought of math is enough to stress a child with math anxiety.
-The negative impact of the stress can be observed while doing math exercises.
-Just about the time the anxiety ensues, the brain start messing up the concepts.
-Student unable to put his/her concentration on the task efficiently.
+The negative impact of stress can be observed while doing math exercises.
+Just about the time the anxiety ensues, the brain starts messing up the concepts.
+A student is unable to put his/her concentration on the task efficiently.
 Thoughts oscillate around concepts but can’t seem to focus.